wp-plugins/amr-users/readme.txt

 === AmR iCal Events List ===
 Contributors: Anmari
 Donate link: http://webdesign.anmari.com/web-tools/donate/
-Tags: calendar, events, ical, ics, upcoming events, google, notes, todo, journal, freebusy, availability, widget Requires at least: 2.6
+Tags: calendar, events, event calendar, events calendar, ical, ics, ics calendar, upcoming events, google, notes, todo, journal, freebusy, availability, widget
+Requires at least: 2.6
 Tested up to: 2.7.1
-Version: 2.3.4
+Version: 2.3.5
 Stable tag: 2.3.4

-Displays events from one or more calendars as a variety of customisable lists, as widget or page.
+The best Wordpress Ical parser.
+Displays events from multiple calendars in out the box or customised grouping, formatting and styling.
+Multiple pages or post or widget or both.

 == Description ==

-Displays cached lists of upcoming events, and/or notes, journal, freebusy information from one or more ical calendar (`.ics`) files.
+List upcoming recurring or single events, notes, journal, freebusy information from many ical feeds.
 Offers a range of defaults and customisation options.
 Including the possiblity of grouping events by month/week/day or many other for presentation and styling.
-Offers your viewers the option to add the events or the whole calendar to their calendars (google or other).
-Try the demo api with your icsfile before you download:
+Offers your viewers the option to subscribe or add the events or the whole calendar to their calendars (google or other).

+Test with your calendar at demo site:
 [Demo site](http://anmari.com/testing/wp)

 == Version History ==
 = Version 2.3.4 =
 *   Added Default Css to cater for themes that use list-style definitions such as background and before content.
 We need to switch these off for the plugin code to look okay.
 Once can of course also just edit the theme's stylesheet, but this may be easier for some.
 Thanks to Jan for querying the problem.
+*   Will handle shortcode usage now ie: [iCal "youricsurl1" "youricsurl2" listype="timetable"]

 = Version 2.3.3 =
 *   Changed the user access level to 8, so only admin can do setting changes, not editor, previous version allowed editor to change settings.